Getting the light right

 February 13, 2018

 The right light is the most important tool you can have as an embroiderer or any crafter.
-So many people who come into the shop say they can’t do embroidery anymore because their glasses are no good or they can’t see anymore.
+So many people say to me that they can’t do embroidery anymore because their glasses are no good or they can’t see anymore.
 In most cases they can’t see because the light is no good.
 Energy saving light bulbs might be great for the environment but they are hopeless for stitching.

-Okay, so this is an expensive tool you say, but hey only the price of a good pair of shoes and it’s going to last much longer, plus you are going to be happy stitching and the health benefits for your vision are not to be scoffed at.
-AND it is way cheaper than a new pair of glasses which you probably don’t need anyway.
+Okay, so these can be an expensive tool you say, but hey only the price of a good pair of shoes and it’s going to last much longer, plus you are going to be happy stitching and the health benefits for your vision are not to be scoffed at.
+AND it is way cheaper than a new pair of glasses which you probably don’t need anyway. and the proces are coming down all the time with new technology.

 If I had a tenner for the number of people that have come back and said to me ‘I have a bone to pick with you.
-Since I bought my lamp nothing else gets done.
+Since I bought my new LED light nothing else gets done.
 I am stitching all the time’ I might be able to retire in style!!!
 (Well pay for the cocktails on the tropical island at least)

 The only drawback is that once you get one of these, your chair will be stolen by others wishing they had such a good spot for reading, crosswords or whatever.